Reporting a crime

 The trial and giving evidence

-You may not always have to give evidence in court.
+You might not need to give evidence in court.

-If you do have to give evidence, the Victim and Witness Care Unit will be there to tell you what's happening, what you need to do and to give you help and support.
+If you have to give evidence, the Victim and Witness Care Unit will tell you what's happening, what you need to do and to give you help and support.

-If you have additional needs, some extra help (known as ‘special measures’) may be provided if you want this and the judge agrees.
+If you have certain other needs, some extra help (known as ‘special measures’) may be provided if you want this and the judge agrees.

 Outcome of the trial